Monmouth 72 Excellent

 What's it like Living in Monmouth?

-With a livability score of 70 out of 100, Monmouth is ranked #6,434 in the United States and #115 in Oregon.
-If we take a closer look at each of the categories individually, we see that Monmouth ranks well for crime (A+) and housing (B-).
-Monmouth does not fare well for the following: amenities (D) and education (D).
-It might be wise to take a closer look at each category to find out why.
+With a livability score of 70 out of 100, Monmouth is ranked #6,666 in the United States and #111 in Oregon.
+If we probe a little deeper into each category within the livability score, we see that Monmouth has higher than average rankings for the following: crime (A-) and housing (B+).
+On a more negative note, Monmouth does not have favorable grades for the following: amenities (D).
+If we take a look at the data, we can find out why.

 Finding affordable real estate and housing in Monmouth can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.